 “Retail accounting is constrained because it’s an estimate.
 You need more accurate methods to use in conjunction.
 It’s also predicated on a consistent markup, which doesn’t work well if you have sales [promotions] or radical differences in markup between products,” says Zach.

-It’s a view shared by Zach.
 “Price and markup changes make retail accounting much less accurate, and many industries are dealing with those right now.
-More accurate methods are going to be important,” he said.
+More accurate methods are going to be important,” says Reece.